My Cart Close

 • Needle-leaf trees, a.k.a. conifers, are hardy and can survive in poor soil conditions with little water.
 The Cypress of Abarkuh is an Iranian national monument.
 It’s the oldest living cypress in the world with an estimated 4,000 years of history resting in its roots!

 • Cypress trees can grow up to 70 feet tall—a height which the Cypress of Abarkuh has surpassed with its 82 feet.
+This particular tree is over 4000 years old, and one of the oldest living organisms in all of Asia.

 • Flamenco guitars are traditionally made from cypress that is thinly planed to create their vibrant and distinctive sound.

-With love and woodsy winter days from us to you,
+With love and woodsy smells,

 The information contained in this post is for educational interest only and is not intended to represent claims for actions of cypress essential oil.
 This information is not intended to be used for diagnosis or treatment of any physical or mental illness or disease.